iomesh/docs/docs/advanced-functions/localpv-manager.md

 **Node Disk Manager**

-A component for discovering block devices and transforming them to block device objects, and providing a BlockDeviceClaim to ensure that a block device is exclusive to a particular Pod.
+A component for discovering block devices and transforming them to block device objects, and providing a BlockDeviceClaim to ensure that a block device is exclusive to a particular pod.

 ## Deployment